hairypoppins/lightdesk/README.md

 Lightdesk channels and settings are configured per scene and are saved with the .blend file, so your channel setup will be recreated next time you load your project.

-## Disclaimer
+## Please note

-This add-on is provided as-is and without restriction for use under GNU GPL.
-It was initially developed to help with lighting setups in my own personal projects, where adjusting a large number of lights was proving a tedium of clicking back and forth between views and property panels.
-Feel free to use, distribute, fork, adapt, extend, or abuse this in any manner that you wish.
+Lightdesk was initially developed to help with lighting setups in my own personal projects, where adjusting a large number of lights was proving a tedium of clicking back and forth between views and property panels.
+It is provided as-is and without restriction for use under GNU GPL-3.0.
+Feel free to use, distribute, fork, modify, or extend this in any manner that you wish.
 I am not a professional developer and make no claims for the quality of the design or implementation, nor its robustness, safety, performance, usefulness, or indeed any other characteristic.
 It might make you 0.2% more sexy... although this may be difficult to prove.

-Although I do not intend to provide long-term support for Lightdesk, kindly report any issues or leave other feedback via [insert tracker link](http://www.sometrackingthing.com)
+Although I do not intend to provide long-term support for Lightdesk, kindly report any issues or leave feedback via [insert tracker link](http://www.sometrackingthing.com)

-I hope that Lightdesk helps you in your creative endeavours.
+I hope that Lightdesk proves of some help in your creative endeavours.